Saturday Oct 23rd 2021, 0630-1845

 6980 gain, 8430 loss

 The morning light revealed a sea of fall colors on the surrounding hillsides.
 It seemed as though yellow and red paint had suddenly rained down.
 The cold spell just days before had ushered in this rapidly changing landscape.
-It was such a contrast from the dark blues, grays, whites we had just descended from on the bald.
-All day was a feast of colors.
+It was such a contrast from the dark blues, grays, and whites we just descended from on the bald.
+The rest of the day was a feast of colors.

 Being a weekend, day hikers, trail runners, and backpackers were out in droves.
-They were all heading up to the bald as we were coming down.
-Naturally, we had to step aside for every one of them (uphill has right-of-way).
-No worries, it’s not like we had places to get to or we’re in a hurry to finish our 2,200 mile thru-hike before winter (we most definitely are).
+They were all heading up to the bald as we were coming down, so naturally we had to step aside for every one of them (uphill has right-of-way).
+No worries, it’s not like we were in a hurry to finish our 2,200 mile thru-hike before winter (we most definitely were).
 At one point, I stepped aside on an uphill slope for a large group of about 15 day hikers.
 My foot slipped on the slanted muddy surface and as I stuck out my trekking pole to catch myself, it snapped in half.
 I went down rather embarrassingly in front of everyone.
 Much worse than my hurt pride was loosing another trekking pole, especially for such a silly reason.
 I knew I could fix it in the next town but I’d be down a pole for 40 miles until then.
-My poles feel like a part of me, so going down to just one makes me feel off balance and out of whack.
+My poles feel like a part of me, so hiking with just one makes me feel off balance and out of whack.
 Needless to say, I was in a rather bad mood for a bit and not willing to step aside for any more people on the trail.
-I was on my way to Georgia, coming through.
+I was on my way to Georgia, coming thru!

 I was happy to meet 2 guys who were out doing trail maintenance.
-They were each doing the work solo, enthusiastic about working on the couple of miles that thay had adopted.
-I find the passion that such people have for the trail so enlightening.
+They were each working solo, enthusiastic about the couple of miles they had adopted.
+The passion that such people have for the trail is so enlightening.
 We thanked them for their hard work and dedication.
 We also had a strange encounter with a backpacker who was walking ahead of us, then did a 180 at a switchback to start heading towards us.
 He was older and seemed very fatigued, even though he was going downhill.
 He had a large external frame pack with the load situated very high.
-He greeted us, stating that the trail had just started going up again.
+He greeted us, marveling about how the trail had just started going up again.
 We were very confused by his behavior but reluctant to question his motives.
 We made small talk and he mentioned that he was coming from Sam’s gap (behind us), this being his first day on trail.
-We still didn’t say anything but began to suspect that when he’d come to the switch back, he’d turned around too far and started heading back up trail from where he’d just come.
+We still didn’t say anything but began to suspect that when he’d come to the switch back, he’d turned too far and started heading back up trail from where he’d just come.
 Fatigue can lead to disorientation.
 By the time we’d pieced together what had happened, we were a ways down trail.
-We probably should have gone back for him but being out on his own, he’d assumed responsibility for himself and would have to learn things the hard way I guess.
+We probably should have gone back for him but being out on his own, he’d assumed responsibility for himself and would have to learn things the hard way.

-The day ended with a great cruise down a mountainside, rocking out to Rocky Mountain High, Colorado.
-A campfire and cozy hut greeted me at dusk…just perfect.
-Tents and hammocks were all around but the shelter was left for just me and Mud.
-The weekenders are usually eager to test out their new gear setups (usually after arriving around 3 pm), while we’re eager to throw our sleeping bags down and crash from 12 hours of hard hiking, dawn to dusk.
+The day ended with a great cruise down a mountainside, rocking out to John Denver’s Rocky Mountain High.
+A campfire and cozy hut greeted me as the light faded…just perfect.
+Tents and hammocks were all around but the shelter was empty and open.
+Weekenders are usually eager to test their new gear setups, arriving early to pitch tents and hammocks, while we were just eager to throw our sleeping bags down and crash from 12 hours of hard hiking from dawn to dusk.
 I still had time to stretch while soaking up the warmth from the fire.
 It was so nice to go to sleep with it crackling just outside the shelter.
 Ahhh.